kyzsuukii/FRIDA-setup-in-TERMUX/README.md

 1. Download the Frida-core devkit
 - For arm64 arch [here](https://github.com/frida/frida/releases/download/16.0.11/frida-core-devkit-16.0.11-android-arm64.tar.xz).
 - For arm arch [here](https://github.com/frida/frida/releases/download/16.0.11/frida-core-devkit-16.0.11-android-arm.tar.xz).
-2. Extract the contents of the downloaded file to any path you desire.
-For instance, let's extract it to `/storage/emulated/0/devkit`.
+2. Extract the contents of the downloaded file to any path you desire.I am using MTmanager in my case, You can use any filemanager.For instance, let's extract it to `/storage/emulated/0/devkit`.
 3. Open Termux and paste the following command: `export FRIDA_CORE_DEVKIT=/storage/emulated/0/devkit`
 4. Install frida-tools using python: `pip install frida-tools`
 5. Download Frida-server from [here](https://github.com/frida/frida/releases/download/16.0.11/frida-server-16.0.11-android-arm64.xz).
-6. Extract the contents of the downloaded file and rename it to `frida-server`using Mtmanager.
+6. Extract the contents of the downloaded file and rename it to `frida-server`.
-7. Move the `frida-server` file to `/data/local/tmp/` folder and give it 777 permissions using Mtmanager.
+7. Move the `frida-server` file to `/data/local/tmp/` folder and give it 777 permissions.
 8. Open termux then change directory to /data/local/tmp/ then use tsu like this
 ```
 cd /data/local/tmp/